Tamron 28-75mm f/2.8 Di III VXD G2 Lens for Sony E-mountSpectacular optical performance that inspires creativity

-The 28-75mm F/2.8 Di III VXD G2 (Model A063), a fast-aperture standard zoom lens for Sony E-mount full-frame mirrorless cameras, delivers outstanding resolution and superb overall performance in a lightweight and compact zoom lens.
+The Tamron 28-75mm F/2.8 Di III VXD G2 is a fast-aperture standard zoom lens for Sony E-mount full-frame mirrorless cameras, delivers outstanding resolution and superb overall performance in a lightweight and compact zoom lens.
 Optimized for the latest full-frame mirrorless cameras, the lens provides exceptional optical performance with the soft, beautiful bokeh effects that are distinctive to fast-aperture lenses.
-The exciting 28-75mm F2.8 G2 is equipped with new, groundbreaking features that enable users to easily perform customization and firmware updates themselves.
+The exciting Tamron 28-75mm is equipped with new, groundbreaking features that enable users to easily perform customization and firmware updates themselves.

 The enhanced features of this G2 lens create a potent, everyday zoom lens befitting the very latest generation of mirrorless cameras, a lens that draws you a giant step closer to maximizing your enjoyment of photography.
 Find yours at a Tamron dealer today.